House of Representatives (Indonesia): Guided Democracy

 The responsibilities and duties of the parliament were dramatically curtailed as it was reduced to helping the government implement its policies.
 In 1960 it produced only 9 laws, compared with 87 in 1958 and 29 in 1959.
 It became little more than a rubber stamp for Sukarno's policies.
-For example, it passed a law allowing volunteers to be sent to participate in the 'Confrontation' with Malaysia.
+For example, it passed a law allowing volunteers to be sent to participate in the Confrontation with Malaysia.

 New Order

-Following the coup attempt of the 30 September Movement in 1965, which was officially blamed on the Indonesian Communist Party (PKI), the DPR-GR was purged of PKI members – 57 communist members were suspended.
-On 14 November parliament resumed without the PKI representatives, including deputy speaker M. H. Lukman.
-In 1969, the government passed an election law that set the membership of the DPR at 360 elected and 100 appointed members.
-The number of representatives from the military increased to 75.
+Following the coup attempt of the 30 September Movement in 1965, which was officially blamed on the Indonesian Communist Party (PKI), the DPR-GR was purged of PKI members – 57 communist members were removed from their seats.
+On 14 November parliament resumed without the PKI MPs, including deputy speaker M.H.
+Lukman.
+In 1969, the government passed an election law that set the membership of the DPR at 360 elected and 100 appointed MPs.
+The number of representatives from the military increased to 75 - including police officers.
 Elections were finally held in 1971, having been delayed to allow preparations to ensure a victory for the government's Golkar organisation.

 Following the election, the words Gotong Royong were removed and the body became the Dewan Perwakilan Rakyat again.
 In 1973 the remaining political parties were reduced to two, the United Development Party and the Indonesian Democratic Party.
 For the remainder of the New Order, Golkar won absolute majorities at every elections, while the parliament did not produce a single law on its own initiative, its role being reduced to passing laws proposed by the government.

 Reform era

 In May 1998, President Suharto stepped down, leading to Indonesia's first free elections since 1955 taking place the following year.
 Of the 500 seats, 462 were elected, while 38 seats were reserved for the military/police.
 In the 2004 elections, all 550 seats were elected.
-In the 2009 elections the number of seats was increased to 560.
+In the 2009 elections the number of seats was increased to 560, For the 2019 elections this rose to 575, and for the 2024 elections this rose again to 580.
+These are elected in 84 constituencies, each electing between 3 and 10 members depending on their electorates.
+Each of the 38 provinces comprises a whole number of constituencies, with the majority of provinces having a single constituency.
 There are now no appointed military officers in the legislature.